 - 1. Work carried out using chalk, pastels or charcoal must be fixed before despatch. - 2.
 Candidates' work should not be individually wrapped in tissue paper or protective film as this not only adds to the transportation costs but hinders the marking process.
 If necessary, a single loose sheet of tissue paper could be placed on top of the work. - 3.
 Trimming and mounting of work is not included in the examination time.
-This should be completed after the examination but the Centre must ensure that the work remains secure and within the weight/height restrictions.
+This should be completed after the examination but the Centre must ensure that the work remains secure and within the weight/size restrictions.
 Centres are advised not to mount work using heavy card or board. - 4.
 Candidates must be instructed to label their work correctly.
 The candidate's name, number and Centre number must all be written clearly on the labels provided.
-The label must be attached to the top right-
+The label must be attached to the top righthand corner of the front of each sheet of work.
+As a precaution, the same information should be printed clearly on the reverse of the work. - 5.
+If a candidate has produced supporting work that they then decide they do not wish to submit for assessment, this work must be handed to the invigilator at the end of the examination.
+The work should be clearly marked up as 'not to be submitted' and the Centre must ensure that this work is retained securely until after the end of the enquiries on results period.